 Teaching Fellows.
-The Teaching Fellows have just started.
-Details about their directions to come mid-January.
-To contact them for consultations or department-specific sessions/workshops on Open Education, Learning Outcomes and Experiential Learning, please see "About Us".
+The Teaching Fellows have begun their fellowships in Open Studies, Learning Outcomes and Experiential Learning.
+To contact them for consultations or department-specific workshops or session, please see "About Us".

-HRMT faculty member and ePortfolio champion, Lesley McCannell, has be working with us to support faculty members interested in exploring ePortfolio learning.
-She has been delivering workshops and coaching sessions and facilitates an ePortfolio resource site and community of practice: http://bit.ly/KPUeport (click the Guest Access button if you don't have a Moodle account).
+HRMT faculty member and ePortfolio champion, Lesley McCannell, has be working with the Teaching & Learning Commons to support faculty members interested in exploring ePortfolio learning.
+She has been delivering workshops, coaching sessions and facilitating an ePortfolio resource site and community of practice: http://bit.ly/KPUeport (click the Guest Access button if you don't have a Moodle account).

 To see Mahara in action, visit our KPU Eportfolio Case Studies page.
 History: On April 25, 2016, we upgraded to a new version of Mahara (15.10) providing students and faculty with a new responsive theme and improved usability.
 The Mahara eportfolio platform was officially implemented in the summer of 2015 and is now a fully supported service with single-sign on from our main Moodle site.